akulkarni7034/Anudip-Assignments/MySQL/README.md

-Here’s a professional description for your assignment involving MySQL:

----

 # MySQL Problem-Solving Assignment

-This project showcases a series of solutions to questions and challenges using **MySQL**, a powerful relational database management system.
+This assignment showcases a series of solutions to questions and challenges using **MySQL**, a powerful relational database management system.
 The assignment demonstrates practical applications of SQL queries to manage, analyze, and manipulate data effectively.

 ## Overview